 Palm deficiency damage is irreversible.
 By the time it’s visible, it’s already advanced.

-Yellowing fronds, poor new growth, and declining canopy health aren’t problems that appeared overnight — they’re symptoms of nutritional deficiencies that built up quietly over months.
+Yellowing fronds, poor new growth, and declining canopy health aren’t problems that appeared overnight.
+They’re symptoms of nutritional deficiencies that built up quietly over months.
 Granuly builds programs timed to what palms actually need, before that damage window opens.

 No synthetic pesticides.
 No herbicides.
 No inputs we wouldn’t be comfortable explaining to you in plain language.